 To create a place that is free for all it is important that we all try radically confront some, if not all(?) of the structures exiting in society today.
 We need to help each other to break free from structures and norms imposed on us by the capitalist, heteronormative, racist society.
-At the festival we need to respect each other, listen and think before we act and keep in mind that calling the festival 'free' and 'queer' doesn't automatically make it so.
+At the festival we need to respect each other, listen and think before we act, keeping in mind that calling the festival 'free' and 'queer' doesn't automatically make it so.
 We expect everyone to analyse their own actions and what effect they have on other people.

-And even though the list is long, we still won't tolerate racism, sexism, heterosexism, homo/bi/queer/hetero/trans-phobia, in other words No discrimination based on sexuality, age, gender, ethnicity, class and so on.
+And even though the list is long, we still won't tolerate racism, sexism, heterosexism, ableism, homo/bi/queer/hetero/trans-phobia.
+In other words No discrimination based on sexuality, age, gender, ethnicity, class and so on.
 There will be room for those who make room for others.
-Despite our political agenda we must not forget that the festival is also about having fun and meeting new exiting people of all genders and sexualities We hope to see you in late july for a great week of discussions, workshops, parties and politics!
+Despite our political agenda we must not forget that the festival is also about having fun and meeting new exiting people of all genders and sexualities.
+We hope to see you in late july for a great week of discussions, workshops, parties and politics!

 No safer spaces 2011